arnab-maitra/Best-Feature-Selection-of-Breast-Cancer-Diagnosis-using-Light-GBM-Approach/README.md

  5. Preparing Feature Variables: Columns Unnamed: 32, id, and diagnosis are dropped from the dataset, and the remaining columns are stored in x.
  6. Visualizing the Class Labels:
- - Acountplot is created to visualize the distribution of the diagnosis classes.
+ - A count plot is created to visualize the distribution of the diagnosis classes.
- - Thecounts of each class (Benign and Malignant) are printed.
+ - The counts of each class (Benign and Malignant) are printed.
  7. Plotting of Correlation Heatmap: A heatmap showing the correlation matrix of the features in x is plotted.
  8. Dropping Highly Correlated Features: Highly correlated features are identified and dropped from the dataset to reduce redundancy, resulting in a new DataFrame x_1.